stochastictalk/stochastictalk.github.io/_includes/_drafts/2022-10-16-Probability.md

 To define the sample space $\Omega$, create a set where each element corresponds to a possible outcome of your experiment.

+[^1] I know there's an applied statistics section of HyperMaths, but it omits tonnes of topics and has a physics-y leaning.